sn666239/docs-site/docs/user-guide/install-zowe-smpe.md

 ```
 Uncomment the `VOL=SER=&...` control statements and refer to the comments at the start of the JCL job for related necessary changes.

+Prepare the Zowe SMP/E Installation Jobs with Velocity Template Language (VTL) Command-line Interface or Python Script (Optional)

+The Velocity Template Language (VTL) Command-line Interface and Python Script simplifies the Zowe SMP/E installation jobs customization using the YAML file.
+To install and use the Velocity Template Language (VTL) Command-line Interface, refer to https://github.com/plavjanik/vtl-cli.
+To prepare the custom Zowe SMP/E installation jobs, edit the YAML file and execute the VTL command or python script.
+The YAML and the corresponding VTL files are located in the ZOWE SMP/E repository.
+Follow these steps:
+1. Open the YAML file, replace the default variable values with the custom values to meet your site requirements.
+2. Generate the custom JCLs with one of the following options:
+•	VTL Command
+Generates a single custom JCL in the specified location.
+Execute the following VTL command for each JCL to generate a custom JCL.file using a YAML.file and the corresponding VTL.file with the output encoded in UTF-8:

+java -jar path/to/vtl-cli.jar --yaml-context YAMLfile VTLfile -o JCL.file –oe UTF8

+Where:
+•        Path to VTL CLI
+Specifies the path to the vtl-cli.jar jar file that is used to execute the java -jar vtl-cli.jar
+•        YAML file
+Specifies the path to the YAML file that includes the JCL variables that you edited to create customized installation jobs.
+•        VTL File
+Specifies the path to VTL file that includes the conditions to execute the JCLs.
+•	Python Script
+Generates multiple custom JCLS in the specified location.
+If you want to generate the custom JCLs of all the YAML-VTL pairs, use the JclGenerator.py script.
+To use the script, you must have python installed on your system and the YAML VTL files must be in the ready_templates sub-directory that is on same level as the generator file.
+After you run the script in Python, the custom JCLs are generated in the separate directory.
+This generator does not perform any changes to local system.
+After you execute the VTL command or Python script the customized JCLs are generated in the specified location.
+Upload the customized JCLs to USS or data set.
+Submit the JCL in the correct order.

 ### Create SMP/E environment (Optional)

 If you are using an existing CSI, do not run the sample job ZWE1SMPE.